 The area will feel hot, similar to a sunburn.
 Any discomfort you may have will disappear after a few hours.
 Over the next few days, a scab or crust will develop over the area which looks darker than the original lesion.
 This will last between 12-18 days depending on the size and site (longer on arms and legs).
 As tempting as it may be, please don’t pick the scabs.
 Let them fall off on their own or you may cause scarring.
 When the scab comes off [on it’s own], the area will be pink for another couple of weeks and then will return to its final colour.

 How much area can be covered in one laser treatment?

 At least 80% of all common pigmented lesions can be removed with one laser treatment.
 If your lesion covers a large area, we may advise you to treat the area in several stages to avoid unnecessary discomfort.

 How long will the healing process take?

-Everyone heals at various rates depending on the depth of treatment, the particular areas treated and your own health and condition.
+Everyone heals at various rates depending on the depth of laser treatment, the particular areas treated and your own health and condition.
 Noticeable results are typically seen in a few weeks.
-Some areas may take up to 12 weeks for the full treatment benefits to become apparent.
+Some areas may take up to 12 weeks for the full laser treatment benefits to become apparent.

 Can the excess pigmentation come back?